ArashAh/version_control_workshop/part-4.md

     git status
     git pull
     ```
-    ❓15.
+    ❓16.
 Can you pinpoint the similarities and differences of rebase and merge when it comes to the outcome of the pull request?

 24. **Update, add, commit and push to main:**
-    - Open `demo.txt` and add: “Input 7 to main by admin, to be ignored by collaborator before a pull request.
-If you don't resolve your conflicts, others might.”
+    - Open `demo.txt` and add: "Input 7 to main by admin, to be ignored by collaborator before a pull request.
+If you don't resolve your conflicts, others might."
     - Add and commit:
     ```bash
     git add .